cosmos/testnets/README.md

 # Testnet Status

+## *January 24, 2019 22:30 EST* - Gaia-10k

+We are gather gentxs for gaia-10k.
+Final genesis deadline isn't finalized yet but we are accepting pull requests for gen-txs to `gaia-10k/gentxs`

 ## *December 11, 2018 15:00 EST* - Genki-3001

 `genki-3001` is a community-driven interim testnet that uses GoS accounts and parameters.